dogecoin/dogecoin/README.md

 for more information or see http://opensource.org/licenses/MIT.

 ## Development and contributions – omg developers
-Development is ongoing and the development team as well as other volunteers can freely work in their own trees and submit pull requests when features or bug fixes are ready.
+Development is ongoing, and the development team, as well as other volunteers, can freely work in their own trees and submit pull requests when features or bug fixes are ready.

 #### Version strategy
 Version numbers are following ```major.minor.patch``` semantics.